Smile (Lonestar song)

-"Smile" is a song written by Keith Follesé and Chris Lindsey, and recorded by American country music band Lonestar.
-It was released in October 1999 as the third single and 10th track from their third album Lonely Grill.
-The song reached the top of the Billboard Hot Country Singles & Tracks chart.
+"Smile" is a song recorded by American country music band Lonestar.
+Written by Keith Follesé and Chris Lindsey, it was released in October 1999 as the third single from their third album Lonely Grill.
+The song topped the US Billboard Hot Country Singles & Tracks chart for a week.

 Music video

 The music video was directed by Trey Fanjoy, and premiered on CMT on October 30, 1999, during CMT's "Delivery Room".
 A portion of their previous single "Amazed" was played at the beginning of the video.